 Chlorpyrifos claim misleading

-The letter describes the 60 Minutes swabbing of hotel rooms at the Downtown Inn in Chiang Mai as “na√Æve”, pointing out that swabs were not taken from rooms other than that in which Ms Carter had stayed, so “the results of the tests were of little value.
+The letter describes the 60 Minutes swabbing of hotel rooms at the Downtown Inn in Chiang Mai as “naive”, pointing out that swabs were not taken from rooms other than that in which Ms Carter had stayed making “the results of the tests of little value.

-“Clearly, for the pesticide to be implicated in the illness, it would be expected that the rooms in which those who became ill were sleeping would have much higher levels of clorpyrifos in them; while if all rooms had similar (and/or only trace) levels of pesticide in them, this would indicate that it was unlikely that the pesticide had anything to do with the illness reported on.”
+“Clearly, for the pesticide to be implicated in the illness, it would be expected that the rooms in which those who became ill were sleeping would have much higher levels of chlorpyrifos in them; while if all rooms had similar (and/or only trace) levels of pesticide in them, this would indicate that it was unlikely that the pesticide had anything to do with the illness reported on”, the statement said.

 The three toxicologists also criticised the appropriateness of the programme’s “scientific expert”, Dr McDowall, stating “it appears the that the “experts” used on the programme had little or no relevant expertise because they concluded that chlorpyrifos was the causative agent”.